WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 I decided to start with [Sphinx](https://www.sphinx-doc.org/en/master/).
 This tool is likely familiar to many Python users, but it is not as Python-specific as it first appears.
-A crucial thing that sets Sphinx apart is that it is programmable, both through an official extension API, and through the ability to inject whatever code you want into the build process through the `conf.py` file.
+A crucial thing that sets Sphinx apart is that it is _highly_ programmable, both through an official extension API, and through the ability to inject whatever code you want into the build process through the `conf.py` file.